Teyah Goldie: Club career

-Goldie made her Arsenal debut on 18 April 2021, coming off the bench in a 10–0 FA Cup win over Gillingham Women.
+Goldie made her Arsenal debut on 18 April 2021, coming off the bench in a 10–0 FA Cup win over Gillingham.
 She made her Champions League debut on 18 August 2021, coming on in the 76th minute of a 4–0 win against Okzhetpes.

 On 22 January 2022, she joined Watford of the Women's Championship on a dual registration agreement.

-Goldie was awarded Watford Player of the Month for February but her loan spell was cut short when she ruptured her anterior cruciate ligament against Sheffield United on 5 March 2022.
+She was awarded Watford Player of the Month for February, but her loan spell was cut short when she ruptured her anterior cruciate ligament against Sheffield United on 5 March 2022.

 On her 18th birthday, 27 June 2022, Goldie signed her first professional contract with Arsenal.

+On 15 August 2024, she joined London City Lionesses of the Women's Championship on a one-year loan.

+On 8 May 2025, it was announced that Goldie would leave Arsenal at the end of the season, having started out her youth career with the club in 2011, making six appearances and having loan spells with Watford and London City Lionesses during her time.

+London City Lionesses

+On 7 July 2025, London City Lionesses announced that Goldie would be signing for them on a permanent contract after her year on loan came to an end.